Open3DTrack: Towards Open-Vocabulary 3D Multi-Object Tracking: Methodology

 \subsection{Problem Formulation}

-Given a sequence of LiDAR frames $\mathbf{P} = \{P_t\}_{t=1}^T$, where $P_t$ represents the point cloud at time $t$, the goal of 3D multi-object tracking is to detect and track multiple objects $\{O_i^t\}_{i=1}^{N_t}$, where $O_i^t$ denotes the $i$-th object in frame $t$.
+Given a sequence of LiDAR frames $\mathbf{P} = \{P_t\}_{t=1}^T$, where $P_t$ represents the point cloud at time $t$, the goal of 3D multi-object tracking is to detect and track multiple objects $\{O_i^t\}_{i=1}^{N_t}$, where $O_i^t$ denotes the $i$-th object and $N_t$ are the total objects in frame $t$.
 Each $O_i^t$ comprises the object class $c$ and the 3D bounding box $b=[x,y,z,w,l,h,\theta]$ where $x,y,z$ represent the coordinates of the center of the bounding box, and $w,l,h$ are the width, length, and height of the bounding box, and $\theta$ is the heading angle, respectively.

 In an open-vocabulary setting, we train a tracker $\mathcal{T}$ on $\mathbf{P}^{train}$ and their corresponding annotation $A^{train}$ of objects with semantic categories $\mathcal{C}^{base}$.
 At test time, we aim to find tracks $G_T$ of objects in $\mathbf{P}^{test}$ belonging to $\mathcal{C}^{base}$ as well as a given $\mathcal{C}^{novel}$, where $\mathcal{C}^{base} \cap \mathcal{C}^{novel} = \phi$.
 In a tracking-by-detection framework, only class labels and scores for $\mathcal{C}^{base}$ object detections are available at train and test time.
 Our setup requires the tracker $\mathcal{T}$ to track arbitrary object classes with $\mathcal{C}^{novel}$ not appearing during training time.